changelly/api-changelly/README.md

 ```
 `minAmountFixed` and `maxAmountFixed` gives a range for amount provided by user.

-So, main difference between `getFixRateForAmount` and `getFixRate`  methods is that `getFixRateForAmount` fetch fixed amount according to additional parameter field `amountFrom`.
+So, main difference between `getFixRateForAmount` and `getFixRate`  methods is that `getFixRateForAmount` fetches fixed amount according to additional parameter field `amountFrom`.

-Request params example:
+Example request:

 ```json
 {